-On 24 February 2022, Russian Federation launched a large-scale military invasion of Ukraine.
+On 24 February 2022, the Russian Federation launched a large-scale military invasion of Ukraine.
 Since the start of the war, there has been a significant depreciation of the Russian Ruble against foreign currencies, as well as a significant decline in the value of Russian securities.
-The sanctions have led to substantial increases in the prices of commodities, such as energy, metals and food in global markets, and to further disruptions in global supply chains.
+Sanctions imposed on Russia to substantial increases in the prices of commodities, such as energy, metals and food in global markets, and to further disruptions in global supply chains.
 Free market prices of electricity have also risen sharply.
-The Group does not have direct exposures to related parties and/or key customers or suppliers from those countries.
-The Group's management considered the potential effects of the invasion on its activities and business and concluded that there is no material effect given that the Group has material relations with these countries.
+During 2023, throughout 2024 and into the first quarter of 2025, commodity and energy markets gradually stabilised, although some volatility persists in certain sectors.
+The Group has no direct exposure to counterparties, key customers, or suppliers from Russia or Ukraine.
+Management has assessed the impact of the war on the Group's operations and concluded that there are no material adverse effects on the Group's financial position or ability to continue as a going concern.